-New vehicle purchasers or lessees will receive a free limited time subscription to SiriusXM Satellite Radio with your radio.
-Following the expiration of the free services, it will be necessary to access the information on the Subscription Information screen to re-subscribe.
+- New vehicle purchasers or lessees will receive a free limited time subscription to SiriusXM Satellite Radio with your radio.
+Following the expiration of the free services, it will be necessary to access the information on the Subscription Information screen to re-subscribe. - Write down the SIRIUS ID numbers for your receiver.
+To reactivate your service, either call the number listed on the screen or visit the provider online.